alabsi91/request-animation-number/README.md

 ### Features

-- Light Animation library for modern JavaScript _(6.4KB)_.
+- Light Animation library for modern JavaScript _(22KB)_.

 - Based on ` requestAnimationFrame()` method which generates smooth animation and transitions.

-- Matches animation speed on different screens refresh rates. _Tested on 60 and 145 refresh rate screens_
+- Matches animation speed on different screens refresh rates. _Tested on 60Hz and 145Hz_

 - Animate anything takes a value as number.